 Cloud computing is a widely well-discussed topic today with interest from all fields, be it research, academia, or the IT industry.
 It has seen suddenly started to be a hot topic in international conferences and other opportunities throughout the whole world.
 The spike in job opportunities is attributed to huge amounts of data being processed and stored on the servers.
 The cloud paradigm revolves around convenience and easy the provision of a huge pool of shared computing resources.

 The rapid development of the cloud has led to more flexibility, cost-cutting, and scalability of products but also faces an enormous amount of privacy and security challenges.
-Since it a relatively new concept and is evolving day by day, there are undiscovered security issues that creep up and need to be taken care of as soon as discovered.
+Since it is a relatively new concept and is evolving day by day, there are undiscovered security issues that creep up and need to be taken care of as soon as discovered.
 Here we discuss the top 7 privacy challenges encountered in cloud computing:

 1. Data Confidentiality Issues